-In July 2021, the group resumed meeting face-to-face in the Elizabeth’s Community Room.
+Eventually we hope to again meet face-to-face in the Elizabeth’s Community Room.
 Members—both men and women—volunteer to select a title and lead the discussion at the monthly meeting.
 The titles chosen include both fiction and non-fiction.
 Discussions at times venture beyond the text at hand to wider issues.

 Take a look at the list of books the group has read.
 If you’re interested, contact email@example.com for email reminders of future meetings.
 They are held on the second Monday of each month, from 4:30 to 6:00 in the afternoon.

 Here are the books planned for future meetings:

 June 13, 2022: Steve Rose, Open (2009), by Andre Agassi.
 509 pages, autobiography.

 July 11, 2022: Paul Douglas, Bewilderment (2021), by Richard Powers.
 229 pages, fiction.